pieon/pieon/README.md

 ## Hi there 👋

+My name is Jaehoon Pyon.
+I have joined Virginia Tech for Ph.D. degree
+Studying about Human Computer Interaction(HCI)

 <!--
 **pieon/pieon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.